 Marketplacer’s Global Anti-Bribery and Corruption Policy (Policy) is a critical part of delivering our vision and values of leading by example, and acting openly and honestly with integrity.
 The Policy outlines Marketplacer’s requirements around the management of gifts, hospitality and other benefits, dealings with government or public officials, facilitation payments, political and charitable contributions, and dealings with customers and other third parties.

-This Policy applies to all Marketplacer employees (whether permanent, fixed-term or temporary), contractors, agents, consultants, secondees, interns and directors wherever located (collectively referred to as employees).
+This Policy applies to all persons working for or on behalf of Marketplacer in any capacity, including employees (whether permanent, fixed-term or temporary), agency workers, contractors (including independent contractors based in the Philippines), agents, consultants, secondees, interns, volunteers, third-party representatives, business partners, officers and directors wherever located (collectively referred to as employees).

-Bribes are benefits of any kind offered, promised or provided to gain any business, commercial, contractual, regulatory or personal advantage and can take the form of gifts, loans, fees, rewards, hospitality, offers of employment or other advantages.
+Bribe means a financial or other inducement or reward for action which is illegal, unethical, a breach of trust or improper in any way.
+Bribes are benefits of any kind offered, promised, or provided to gain any business, commercial, contractual, regulatory, or personal advantage and can take the form of money, gifts, loans, fees, rewards, hospitality, services, discounts, award of contracts, offers of employment or other advantages or benefits.
 A bribe may not always be of large value and is not limited to payments of money.
 A bribe may be given to a person directly or indirectly, such as via their close family members.

 Corruption is the abuse of entrusted power for private gain.